Rule 5122-40-05 | Personnel.

 (a) Opioid treatment programs may appoint one additional person who meets the qualifications in paragraph (B)(1) of this rule to be a co-medical director.
 The co-medical director may contribute to the patient to medical director ratio in paragraph (B)(3) of this rule.

-(b) Opioid treatment programs that employ co-medical directors shall inform the department of such an arrangement in writing.
+(b) Opioid treatment programs that employ co-medical directors will inform the department of such an arrangement in writing.

-(4) The medical director must have a current U.S. drug enforcement administration (DEA) registration for prescribing, administering, or dispensing controlled substances, and the medical director must have a DEA waiver if they or any other healthcare professional they supervise prescribes, administers, or dispenses partial opioid agonists.
+(4) The medical director will have a current U.S. drug enforcement administration (DEA) registration for prescribing, administering, or dispensing controlled substances, and the medical director will have a DEA waiver if they or any other healthcare professional they supervise prescribes, administers, or dispenses partial opioid agonists.

 (a) The schedule, including total hours per week the regional medical director will spend at each methadone program location.